 Can hamsters eat mackarel?

 Hamsters can eat mackerel, but king mackerel should be avoided.
-King mackerel is a huge fish, similarly to tuna, and contains a lot of mercury.
+King mackerel is a huge fish, similar to tuna, and contains a lot of mercury.
 To avoid mercury poisoning, it’s better to go with smaller kinds of mackerel.

 Can hamsters eat fried fish (fish fingers, sticks, etc)

-No, the batter and oil on fried fish is very high in calories and unhealthy fats and should be avoided.
+No, the batter and oil on fried fish are very high in calories and unhealthy fats and should be avoided.
 A small nibble will not kill your hamster but it’s definitely not good for them.